Before any work can begin, there are a number of items that must be considered and completed:

-NOTE: Cost estimates will be provided at a cost of $150 per estimate.
-The cost of the estimate will be credited to the construction if the construction is paid within 120 calendar days from the date of the final cost estimate.
-Otherwise the $150 will be forfeited.
+NOTE: Cost estimates are $300 for individuals and $500 for commercial projects.
+The cost estimate will be credited to the construction if the construction is paid within 120 calendar days from the date of the final cost estimate.
+Otherwise the cost estimate will be forfeited.

 - Please contact Engineering & Operations to arrange an appointment on the property site after the necessary paperwork and monies have been submitted.